Pulteney Bridge, England Travel Guide

 Located in Bath, England

 Pulteney Bridge is conveniently accessible by various transportation options in Bath, England.
-If you're flying in, Bristol Airport is approximately 15.6 miles (25.1 km) away from Bath.
+If you're flying in, Bristol Airport is approximately 15.6 miles (25.1 km) away from the city center.
 From there, you can easily reach Pulteney Bridge by taxi or shuttle.

 For those already in Bath, buses, taxis, and walking are viable options to reach Pulteney Bridge, which is located 0.2 miles (0.3 km) from the city center.
-You can also rent a car and drive to Pulteney Bridge, providing flexibility to explore at your leisure.
 Its exact address is Bridge St, Bathwick, Bath BA2 4AT, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Pulteney Bridge!